NVIDIA/ncore/docs/notes/conventions.rst

    :width: 50%
    :align: right

 The rig coordinate system is defined as a right-handed coordinate system with the x-axis pointing to the front of the car, y is pointing left, and z up.
-The origin of the coordinate system is located in the middle of the rear axis.
+The origin of the coordinate system is located in the middle of the rear axis on the nominal ground.

 **Camera and image coordinate system**